EgoMooseOldProjects/Rbx_CustomFont/README.md

 #### Using the module

-If you plan to simply use the module and have no intention of using any fonts other than those created by myself and/or other users than things will be very easy for you assuming you have any experience modifying/creating normal GUI objects in roblox.
+If you plan to simply use the module and have no intention of using any fonts other than those created by myself and/or other users then things will be very easy for you assuming you have any experience modifying/creating normal GUI objects in roblox.

 Please read [this](https://github.com/EgoMoose/Rbx_CustomFont/wiki/API) for more information on API.